slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When we are no longer able to change a situation, we are challenged to change ourselves."
 -- Victor Frankl*

-> *"Once the game is over, the king and the pawn go back in the same box."
+> *"Once the game is over, the king and the pawn go back in the same box." (...)
+"They tried to bury us.
+They didn't know we were seeds."
--- Proverb*
+-- Proverbs*

 > *"In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of."
 -- Kevin Kelly*